mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 However, the base-rate effect tends to reduce the use of DNSSEC validating resolvers, which remains below 15% of Internet clients {{DNSSEC-DEPLOYMENT}}.

+DNSSEC deployment is hindered by other obstacles, as well.
+For the Web platform, for instance, DNSSEC is not percieved as having much utility, given the deployment of TLS and the assurances provided by the Web PKI (on which, see
+{{http-over-tls}}): a connection intercepted due to a poisoned DNS cache would fail to authenticate unless the attacker also obtained a valid certificate from the name, rendering DNS interception less useful.

 ## HTTP over TLS